 One of the most important things homeowners can do for their showers is to regrout the tile.
-It is not always necessary to replace the tile in the bathroom; sometimes tile can be saved by simply regrouting it.
-This is important for a couple of reasons: Regrouting a shower is a lot cheaper than retiling and it can help prevent mold from forming behind the tiles that are already in place.
+It's not always necessary to replace the tile in the bathroom; sometimes tile can be saved by simply regrouting it.
+Regrouting a shower is a lot cheaper than retiling and it can help prevent mold from forming behind the tiles that are already in place.
 Regouting is a process that should be done as soon as mold is seen or when the shower tiles become loose.

 - Minimum cost: $10 per square foot

 Regrouting a shower does not require a lot of materials, but it does require a lot of special tools.
 This is why most homeowners are able to save money by hiring a professional to regrout their bathroom.
 Contractors bring their own tools and the materials needed to regrout the shower.
 The basic material costs run between $180 to $420 depending on the quality of the grout and caulk purchased.
 The higher-end project cost also includes adding stain to the grout to color it.

 The cost for labor is what can get expensive.
 This is not because grouting is a hard process; it is just a very time-consuming project.
 Homeowners are not just paying for the contractor to put in new grout; they are also paying them to remove all of the existing grout.
 Doing this can take hours and is usually done with a utility knife.
 Although removing the existing grout is time consuming, it is a very necessary process to make sure that the new grout has a water-tight seal with the tile.
 Labor costs will be based on the amount of time that the entire project takes the contractor.

 The basic materials needed for grouting include grout and caulk.
 However, a number of tools are also needed to regrout a shower correctly.
 Below is a full list of the tools that most professionals use when they regrout a shower: